-No water issue during Khir Toyo’s time?
+Are you saying that there was no water disruption issue whatsoever during Khir Toyo’s time?
 Are you sure, Noh?
 Still recall Bukit Cerakah?
-Is it due to blatant development of water catchment areas during the BN’s time that the State may face a water crisis now?
+Is it due to the blatant development of water catchment areas during the BN’s time that the State may face a water crisis now?

 And it is not like the PR State Government is not aware of the potential water crisis:-

 Khalid insisted that there would be sufficient water supply to meet the demands of Selangor and Kuala Lumpur consumers up to the year 2019, based on expert consultations and their calculations of population growth rate, past and present water consumption rates, current production capacity, and water levels in the dams.